Dick Norton, EA, FATP - Frequently Asked Questions

 Self-Help Technical Issues FAQ Contact Me

-• I filed my return, but I owe more tax than I can pay now.
+I filed my return, but I owe more tax than I can pay now.
 Can I make payments?

-The IRS will almost always allow you the option of paying your tax liability in installments.
-You will pay a one-time fee for this opportunity.
+You will pay a reasonable one-time fee for this installment agreement opportunity.
+Once you have been approved for an installment agreement, you must remain compliant until your liability has been paid in full.
 Please see the page on this site that discusses installment payments in depth.

 First thing, do not panic.
-Most examinations are routine and result because your tax return did not quite match the "norm" for someone in your line of work and reporting approximately the same amount of income.
+Most examinations are routine and result because your tax return did not quite match the "norm" for a taxpayer in your line of work and reporting approximately the same amount of income.
 It does not mean that there is anything wrong, but from the IRS perspective, the probability of you having made a mistake is worthy of checking out.

 There are four types of audits - correspondence; office audit; Small Case/Self-employed (SBSE); and Large and Mid-sized business (LMSB).